Seth Donahoe

 General Commercial Litigation

 Seth Donahoe is a Director at Tripp Scott.
-The majority of Seth’s litigation practice is state and federal court business litigation.
-He has represented plaintiffs and defendants in cases involving breach of contract, business torts, unfair competition and false advertising claims under the Lanham Act, breach of fiduciary duty claims, and veil-piercing claims.
+Seth’s primary practice is state and federal court business litigation.
+He has represented plaintiffs and defendants in cases involving contract claims, business torts, unfair competition and false advertising claims under the Lanham Act, breach of fiduciary duty, RICO, and civil conspiracy, putative class actions, and veil-piercing claims.
+He is a first-chair litigator who has tried cases to verdict in both state and federal courts, including jury trials and bench trials.
+He also brings strong appellate advocacy skills, having brought and defended complex appeals in state and federal court.

-In addition to his litigation practice, Seth provides day-to-day legal advice for an array of business matters that arise in the life cycle of a business.
-This includes guiding the businesses through internal investigations, developing governing documents, reviewing contracts, and assisting his clients with navigating legal issues that arise throughout growth, expansion, and acquisition.
-Seth represented two startup businesses through all phases of their growth until they each separately completed asset sales with transaction values in excess of $100 million.
+Using the insights and experience from his litigation practice, Seth provides day-to-day practical legal advice across a range of business matters that arise in the life cycle of a business.
+This includes guiding businesses through internal investigations, risk management, and assisting clients with navigating legal risks throughout growth, expansion, and acquisition phases.
+Two startup businesses Seth represented through all phases of their growth until they separately completed asset sales with transaction values of more than $100 million each.
+He is regularly consulted when businesses face potentially catastrophic liability for strategic guidance on risk mitigation, litigation management, and insurance coverage issues.

-Defended two individuals from civil theft and conversion claims through trial and five appeals, each of which was filed by the plaintiff.
+• Defended two individuals from civil theft and conversion claims through trial and five appeals, each of which was filed by the plaintiff.
 He secured a complete defense judgment and entitlement to attorney’s fees from both the plaintiff and the plaintiff’s attorney.
 He successfully defended the five appeals filed during the case, upholding the interlocutory orders as well as the final judgment and fee awards.
-During post-judgment discovery in aid of execution on the fee judgments, one of the judgment debtors made false statements concerning ownership of the asset that was in controversy.
-Once the parties obtained proof that the debtor’s testimony was false, the debtor was criminally prosecuted for perjury and theft.
+During post-judgment discovery in aid of execution on the fee judgments, one of the judgment debtors made false statements concerning possession of an asset owned by Seth’s clients.
+Seth obtained proof that the debtor’s testimony was false as the debtor had remained in wrongful possession of the asset.
+The asset was then seized and the debtor was criminally prosecuted for perjury and grand theft.

-Lead trial counsel in a five-day arbitration involving manufacturing licensing agreements.
-Seth represented an international vessel manufacturer and charter operator that was being sued by a former licensee who alleged several million dollars of damages.
+• Lead trial counsel in a five-day arbitration involving manufacturing licensing agreements.
+Seth represented an international vessel manufacturer and charter operator that was being sued by a former licensee who alleged that the client caused the complete destruction of the plaintiff’s business resulting in several million dollars of damages.
+The client asserted counterclaims, and Seth obtained a complete defense verdict in favor of his client, and a judgment against the Plaintiff on the counterclaims.

-Secured a dismissal with prejudice of RICO claims against an international telecommunications company, along with the two individual defendants Seth represented.
+• Secured a dismissal with prejudice of RICO claims against an international telecommunications company, along with the two individual defendants Seth represented.
 The action proceeded into discovery on the remaining trade secret, deceptive trade practice, and conversion claims.
-During discovery, and through strategic depositions of key personnel, Seth demonstrated that the plaintiff took inconsistent factual positions in prior federal court proceedings than what the plaintiff was alleging in this proceeding, which led to the plaintiff’s representative availing himself of Fifth Amendment protections.
+During discovery, and through strategic depositions of key personnel, Seth demonstrated that the plaintiff took inconsistent factual positions in prior federal court proceedings than in the pending proceeding, which led to the plaintiff’s representative availing himself of Fifth Amendment protections.
 The case resolved on confidential terms shortly thereafter.

-Represented a Plaintiff in a multi-million-dollar commercial foreclosure in which the borrower and guarantor asserted a variety of business tort counterclaims and attempted to pierce a corporate veil of the Plaintiff.
+• Obtained a multi-million-dollar judgment in a commercial dispute in which the borrower and guarantor asserted a variety of business tort counterclaims and attempted to pierce a corporate veil of the Plaintiff.
 Seth obtained a severance and dismissal of the counterclaims along with a complete judgment in favor of his client for the entire balance owed under the mortgage plus the attorneys’ fees.
-He also successfully defended the appeal.
+He also successfully defended the appeal brought by the borrower.

-Represented a pharmaceutical advertising media company in multiple separate federal court and arbitration proceedings in different states against a departed C-level employee and the new employer to, respectively, enforce non-compete and confidentiality covenants and pursue tortious interference claims.
-Seth guided the client through the pre-suit investigation, forensic inspection of electronic devices, and the procedural complexities of needing to bring separate lawsuits in multiple jurisdictions and forums to obtain complete relief.
-Seth obtained in the arbitral forum an injunction completely in his client’s favor, and then an efficient and favorable settlement of all the pending proceedings.
+• Represented a national media company in multiple separate federal court and arbitration proceedings in different states against a departed C-level employee and the new employer to, respectively, enforce non-compete and confidentiality covenants and pursue tortious interference claims.
+Seth guided the client through a pre-suit investigation, forensic inspection of electronic devices, and the procedural complexities of needing to bring separate lawsuits in multiple jurisdictions and forums to obtain complete relief.
+Following a heavily contested arbitration proceeding, Seth obtained in the arbitral forum an injunction completely in his client’s favor, and then an efficient and favorable settlement of all the pending proceedings.

-Represented an international medical device company in high-stakes federal court litigation during its entrance into the United States market.
-For over two years, Seth defended a Lanham Act trademark and false advertising claims brought by a competitor who dominated the market space for decades and had a vested interest in preventing a new market participant from getting a foothold in a particular section of the market.
+• Represented an international medical device company in high-stakes federal court litigation during its entrance into the United States market.
+For over two years, Seth defended a Lanham Act trademark and false advertising claims brought by a competitor who dominated the market space for decades providing a vested interest in preventing a new market participant from getting a foothold in a particular section of the market.
 The case involved several issues of first impression and novel issues of law.
-Despite the pending litigation and the competitor’s efforts through litigation to prevent the client from entering the market, the client obtained a market position and then secured an acquisition from a yet a larger market participant.
+Despite the competitor’s efforts through litigation to prevent the client from entering the market, the client obtained market position and secured an acquisition from an even larger market participant.
 The case was then amicably resolved between the parties.

-Represented two minority shareholders through a pre-litigation dispute that enabled them to get complete payment for a disputed promissory note and a buyout of their interests that was based upon a company valuation nearing two hundred million dollars.
+• Represented two minority shareholders through a pre-litigation dispute positioning them to get complete payment for a disputed promissory note and a buyout of their interests that was based upon a company valuation nearing two hundred million dollars.

-Represented a judgment creditor enforcing a judgment against a sophisticated judgment debtor who had several layers of asset protection shielding valuable assets.
-Through enforcement efforts, Seth located vulnerabilities in the asset protections freezing over a half million dollars in bank accounts the debtor had previously believed were protected, and secured a preliminary injunction in a fraudulent transfer action.
+• Represented a judgment creditor enforcing a multi-million dollar judgment against a sophisticated debtor who had several layers of asset protection shielding valuable assets.
+Through enforcement efforts, Seth located vulnerabilities in the asset protections freezing over a half million dollars in bank accounts the debtor had previously believed were protected, and securing a preliminary injunction in a fraudulent transfer action.

 During law school, Seth served as president of the Florida Moot Court Team and as the student commencement speaker at graduation.
 He was also a recipient of the Scott and Lisa Hawkins Character and Leadership Scholarship.
 He was selected to be a member of the Order of the Coif, an academic honor society, and the Order of the Barristers, an honor society recognizing excellence in written and oral advocacy.